 - Longsword only: 2 points for pommel strikes.
 These can only be made with the end of the pommel (not by swinging sideways!
 I.e. mordschlag) and only to the mesh of the mask.
 Pommel hits should be executed in a controlled manner.
 Hits with the crossguard of the longsword or any part of the hilt of the sabre are prohibited.

 - 3 points for disarm.
 Disarming an opponent will score if the opponent’s control of their weapons is removed and control of one weapon (either fencer’s) is kept, and grappling distance is broken. (please notice, that for rapier & dagger and sword & buckler, both weapons should be disarmed, and for rapier & dagger grappling is not allowed)

 - Throwing or shoving the opponent, without control, such that they fly backwards, or are knocked over out of the ring, presents an unacceptable risk given proximity of spectators and lack of matting beyond the fighting area.
 This will be penalised.

-- Strikes made once both feet have left the mat will be discounted.
+- Strikes made once both feet have left the ring will be discounted.

 Note on grappling

 Grappling is allowed but must be controlled.
 Throws, joint locks and kicks are NOT allowed.
 This is a safety consideration.
-To score in a grapple, fencers must either strike with the weapon or achieve a clean disarm or ring out.
+To score in a grapple, fencers must either strike with the weapon or achieve a clean disarm.

 Afterblows and Doubles